Even though you’re standing still in the horse stance (aka. Ma Bu), it doesn’t mean it’s easy.

 Deeper levels of strength are created in the stance from a strong internal flow of Qi / Chi, and an ability to develop torque (or spiral forces) through your whole body.
 This can develop internal force and an ability to direct and concentrate energy in specific areas of your body.

 The essence of this is simple, but the process is far form easy, and takes years of practice...
 But it's well worth it, if you're looking to experience the powerful potential deep within your body and mind.

 You’re now armed with a wealth of info all about how to get a better horse stance.
 One of the things I love about stance training is, it guides you down a path to get to know yourself better.

 Knowing yourself better can lead to:

-With humble, consistent practice stance training you can be ready to enhance your body awareness and experience the freedom of more flexible hips, lower body strength, better energy flow and internal health, and more.
+With humble, consistent stance training you can be ready to enhance your body awareness and experience the freedom of more flexible hips, lower body strength, better energy flow and internal health, and more.

-Ma Bu training is definitely not for the feint of heart, so make sure you get clear on your intentions to help you ride through potential challenges.
-I’ve learned that learning to face challenges in your body and mind transfer into your life, improving the quality of your time on this planet.
+Ma Bu training is definitely not for the feint of heart, so make sure you get clear on your intentions to help you ride smoothly through any potential challenges.
+I've learned that learning to face challenges in your body and mind transfer into your life, improving the quality of your time on this planet.

 There's a lot of information available online, but without implementing it into something you actually practice, it's basically useless.